a11yproject/a11yproject.com/src/posts/2020-10-28-dyslexia-fonts.md

 	</footer>
 </blockquote>

+Dyslexia is a [Phonological Processing disorder](https://www.nicklauschildrens.org/conditions/phonological-process-disorders).
+This means it is an issue with language processing, not vision.
 Dyslexia affects about 1 in 5 people worldwide.
 Its symptoms range in severity from mild to extreme.
 It causes your brain to transpose letters, numbers, punctuation, and other characters, which affects your ability to read.
-This makes selecting Dyslexic-friendly fonts an important thing to consider.
+This means that making Dyslexic-friendly fonts and typography choices are important things to consider.

 ## Background